awsdocs/amazon-fsx-windows-user-guide/doc_source/getting-started.md

 1. Review the settings for your Amazon FSx file system, and choose **Create file system**\.

-1. After the file system has been created, choose the file system ID in the **File Systems** dashboard, choose **Attach**, and make a note of the fully qualified domain name for your file system\.
+1. After the file system has been created, choose the file system ID in the **File Systems** dashboard, choose **Attach**, and note the fully qualified domain name for your file system\.
 You need it in a later step\.

 ## Step 2: Map Your File Share to an EC2 Instance Running Windows Server<a name="getting-started-step2"></a>

 You can now mount your Amazon FSx file system to your Microsoft Windows–based Amazon EC2 instance joined to your AWS Directory Service directory\.
-Note that the name of your file share is not the name of your file system\.
+The name of your file share is not the same as name of your file system\.

 **To map a file share on an Amazon EC2 Windows instance using the GUI**